-I went to the woods today.
-It was to be a run ~ down the lane and back again ~ repeat ~ you know the routine.
-Anyway, once I got to the end of the lane, I was drawn in.
+It was a crisp autumn day.
+I went down the lane – not for a leisurely stroll but to run ~ down the lane and back again ~ repeat ~ you know the routine.
+Anyway, once I got to the end of the lane, I stopped running I was drawn to the depth of the woods ahead.
 The woods were beautiful . . .

 . . . and the woods were quiet.
-I heard only the faint sounds of bleating sheep from the Amish farm a few fields away, and, of course, of birds fluttering in the taller trees.
+I heard only the faint sounds of bleating sheep from the Amish farm a few fields away, and, of course, of birds fluttering in the tall trees above me.
 I couldn’t make them out.
 They were hidden by the leaves, still on the trees but changing colors, one at a time, throughout the grove.
 Oh, how peaceful!
 I looked up through the trees and cherished the quiet.

-There are many stories in these woods, and one, in particular, I’ve been reading for many years, bookmarking my pages along the way.
+I have read many stories in these woods, and one, in particular, I’ve been reading for many years, bookmarking my pages along the way.
 It’s a story set generations ago – before my family bought the farm – a story set in the early 1900’s.
-The characters are Elizabeth and Ray Ramsdell, the former owners of the 80 acres – some farmland, some pasture, and some woods.
+The characters are Elizabeth and Ray Ramsdell, the former owners of the 80 acres consisting of some farmland, some pasture, and some woods.

 Like most farmers, tenants, and other country folk those days, the dumping ground was on the farm – usually in the woods, the rubbish hidden by the trees and leaves, where the plow needn’t furrow.
 After years of service, old machinery found its final resting place near a towering poplar or behind the trunk of a large maple.

-Winter snows cover the wooded treasures; spring’s new life and fresh greens mask the stockpile of riches; and summer ferns carpet the forest floor and hideout; but autumn days like today, when the green coverlet has dried and the brilliant foliage has not yet dropped to blanket the forest floor, the storehouse of times past is unveiled, and a story unfolds.
+Years passed.
+Winter snows cover the wooded treasures; spring’s new life and fresh greens mask the stockpile of riches; and summer’s green ferns carpet the forest floor and hideout; but on autumn days like this day, when the green coverlet has dried and the brilliant foliage has not yet dropped to blanket the forest floor, the storehouse of times past is unveiled, and a story unfolds.

-A previous autumn day had found me reading the chapter of a cleaning day in the yellow house.
+Previous autumn days have found me reading the chapter of a cleaning day in the yellow house.
 Mrs. Ramsdell had tried a new product for cleaning glass.
 It was Windex!
-And 70 years later, I took that little character, the spray bottle, up the lane to my house and placed it with other vintage pieces in my laundry room.
+And 70 years later, I had taken that little character, the spray bottle, up the lane to my house and placed it with other vintage pieces in my laundry room.

-So today, I return to the story and pick up where last I bookmarked.
+So on this sunny autumn day, I return to the story and pick up where last I had bookmarked.

-I read the story for a while, collecting my valuables: another ink well bottle, white face cream jars, and a couple of new characters in the tale – two tiny bottles, one with an intact lid, likely vials for the Mr.’s regular insulin injections.
+I read the story for a while, collecting my valuables: another ink well jar, white face cream containers, and a couple of new characters in this tale – two tiny bottles, one with an intact rubber lid, likely vials for the Mr.’s regular insulin injections.

-So I carry my stash home – through the woods, up the lane, all the while planning another day to browse the library in my woodland, and to amass my riches, and to read another chapter of this tale written long ago.
+So I carry my stash home – through the woods, up the lane, all the while planning another day to browse the library in my woodland, to amass further riches, and to read another chapter of this story, written long ago.

 Have you read my book?
 It will bring hope and encouragement to you and to your family.
 Click here to order When Life Roars, Jesus Whispers.